This post may contain affiliate links. Please see my disclosure policy for more details.

 Situated 200km west of Sydney and established in 1815, Bathurst is Australia’s oldest inland settlement.
 While the city is best known for the Bathurst 1000 car race, you’ll find plenty more fun things to do in Bathurst, as well as nearby Orange.

 While I’ve been to the Blue Mountains numerous times, I’d never quite made the trip further west to Bathurst and Orange.
-I finally headed out there recently after my Australian hotel quarantine experience and was pleasantly surprised at how pretty the area was!
+I finally headed out there recently and felt pleasantly surprised at how pretty the area was!